zilishen/documentation/content/nms/nim/how-to/nginx/manage-access-to-templates-and-template-submissions.md

 authors: []
 ---

-With RBAC, administrators can control who can create, read, update, and delete templates and template submissions.
-This ensures secure management of NGINX configurations and their deployments.
+With role-based access control (RBAC), administrators can determine who can create, read, update, and delete templates and template submissions.
+This access control lets you securely manage your NGINX configurations and their deployments.

 ## Before You Begin